 Kayce Freed Jennings

-Before co-founding The Documentary Group, Kayce was a producer at ABC News for 20 years, based in London, Atlanta and New York.
+Before co-founding The Documentary Group, Kayce was a producer at ABC, based in London, Atlanta and New York.
 She covered international and national news events for virtually every news division broadcast and was on the staffs of Nightline, World News Tonight and 20/20.
-Kayce works closely with non-profit organizations including Teach for America and Concern Worldwide; she serves on the board of Win, an agency that serves homeless families, and the advisory board of SOLA - School of Leadership, Afghanistan; and she was co-creator of The Peter Jennings Project for Journalists and the Constitution.
-She’s a graduate of Brown University, and studied government at the London School of Economics.
+Kayce is vice chair of the board of Win, an agency that serves homeless families, and is on the advisory boards of SOLA - School of Leadership Afghanistan and the Bridgehampton Child Care Center.
+She was co-creator of The Peter Jennings Project for Journalists and the Constitution and co-editor of Peter Jennings: A Reporter’s Life.
+Kayce is a graduate of Brown University, and studied government at the London School of Economics.

 Colleen comes to Girl Rising with a lifelong interest in women’s issues.
 Since 2011, she has been a member of Planned Parenthood of New York City Action Fund’s Activist Council and currently co-chairs the Political Action Group (PAG).
 PAG supports PPNYC Votes' efforts to elect pro-choice candidates and pass pro-choice legislation in New York City and State.